Erdos-Red-Eye/CMM_Patient_Expenses/README.md

 - Cross validation of model fitted on the insurance information, drug name and month show the best outcome with a mean average precentage error of ~1.4%.
 #### CatBootRegressor:

-### In order to classify claims acceptance or rejection, we have tried
+### In order to predict claims acceptance or rejection, we have tried follwoing classfier models:
+As we have unbalanced data for accepted and rejected claims (9:1 ratio), we need to deal with data balancing for our models.
+BalancedRandomForestClassifier can balance the data so we directly apply the model, but we did downsampling of accepted claims with XGBoost lassifier optimize performance.
     - BalancedRandomForestClassifier
     - XGboostClassifier